ARC-Mission/arc-mission.github.io/README.md

 ## Deployment to GitHub Pages

-The site is automatically deployed to GitHub Pages.
-To deploy manually:
+This site uses GitHub Actions for automatic deployment.
+Every push to the `main` branch will automatically build and deploy the site.

+### First-time Setup

+1. Go to your repository on GitHub
+2. Navigate to **Settings** → **Pages**
+3. Under "Build and deployment":
+   - Source: Select **GitHub Actions**
+4. Push your code to the `main` branch

+The GitHub Action will automatically:
+- Install dependencies
+- Build the project
+- Deploy to GitHub Pages

+### Manual Deployment (if needed)

+If you need to deploy manually without GitHub Actions:

 1. Build the project:
    ```bash
    npm run build
    ```

-2. The `dist` folder contains the static files that should be deployed to the root of your GitHub Pages site.
+2. The `dist` folder contains the static files that can be deployed to any static hosting service.

 ## Project Structure